microsoft/rushstack-websites/websites/heft.rushstack.io/docs/pages/advanced/heft-config-file.md

 - Support for [rig package](../intro/rig_packages.md) resolution
 - Four different `"extends"` inheritance types (append, merge, replace, computed) with preconfigured defaults
 - Property inheritance directives to customize them
+- Ability to delete a setting inherited from the parent by specifying `null` as the new value

 ## Property inheritance directives